 Food: The Ideal Vs Reality

-A daily trip to the greengrocers, bakery, butcher or fishmonger for the freshest food; beautifully presented dishes, prepared with the utmost care and great skill – so delicious, so homely – so idyllic?
-Sadly, the idyllic life is not the reality for many of us.
-Therefore, we need our meal planning, preparation and presentation to be practical and manageable – it needs to fit in with our lives.
+A daily trip to the greengrocers, bakery, butcher and fishmonger for the freshest food; beautifully presented dishes, prepared with the utmost care and great skill – so delicious, so homely, so….. idyllic?
+Sadly, I know that this lifestyle is simply not realistic for many of us.
+Therefore, we need consider how more healthful dietary habits will fit real life.
+We need habits that are practical and manageable if we are to achieve them.

 My Thoughts on Organics

 We often read and hear that organic food is better for us.
-There is certainly no denying that there are benefits to organic foods, and wild, not farmed, fish.
-But, the hefty price tag and reduced variety mean they are not accessible to everyone.
+While it is true that it has health benefits, such as reducing toxins in the diet, the hefty price tag and limited availability means organic food is not accessible to everyone.
 Organic food may also not keep for as long once you get it home.

 Basket of veg with sun hat and garding gloves